Saabir14/problems/README.md

-# codechecks
+# Hello-World.c
-Repo to check code with check50
+Repo to check code with check50 for hello.c